mhahsler/arules/docs/measures.md

 For the analysis of $2 \times 2$ contingency tables, the [odds ratio](https://en.wikipedia.org/wiki/Odds_ratio) is a measure of the relationship between two binary variables.
-It is defined as the ratio of the odds of a transaction containing Y in the groups of transactions that do and do not contain $X$.
+It is defined as the ratio of the odds of a transaction containing $Y$ in the groups of transactions that contain and do not contain $X$.

 $$
 \mathrm{OR}(X \Rightarrow Y)